-We always love a roadtrip, so for our first visit to Uruguay it made complete sense to explore the country by car.
+We always love a driving holiday, so for our first visit to Uruguay it made complete sense to explore the country by car.
 Despite the slightly rough terrain, Uruguay is perfect for a roadtrip.
 Small and safe with lots of different corners to explore.
 (You can read more about this in my post about driving conditions in Uruguay.)

 Starting point Buenos Aires